threefoldfoundation/www_tf_cloud/README.md

 Feel free to [create a new issue](https://github.com/ourworld-tsc/www_ourphone/issues) to report an error on the website, or if you have any suggestions on website improvements.

-# Welcome to Ourworld Website Repository
+# Welcome to OurWorld Website Repository

-- Website Name: Ourworld
+- Website Name: OurWorld
-- Brief Description: This is the official website of Ourworld.
+- Brief Description: This is the official website of OurWorld.
 Last Updated: March 2023

 - Website URL: https://ourworld.tf/